ChengHsiangLu/Myofibroblast/README.md

 The plot shows the clustering of all samples using the first two principal components, **PC1 and PC2**, colored by **Pheno** variable, with the point size indicating the **Treatment** variable.

 Four distinct groups were formed based on their treatment: the CC group (untreated) is located in the right corner, the TG group (treated with TGF-b) is located at the bottom, the TN group (treated with TNF-a) is located in the right corner, and the TT group (treated with both TGF-b and TNF-a) is located at the top.
-These groups were differentiated based on PC1, which accounted for 19% of the variance.
+These 4 groups were differentiated based on the combination of both PC1 and PC2, which accounted for 19% and of the variance.

 ![](/Pics/PCA_Pheno_Treatment.png)